Energia (rocket): Development history

 Work on the Energia/Buran system began in 1976 after the decision was made to cancel the unsuccessful N1 rocket.
 The facilities and infrastructure built for the N1 were reused for Energia (notably the huge horizontal assembly building), just as NASA reused infrastructure designed for the Saturn V in the Space Shuttle program.
 Energia also replaced the "Vulkan" concept, which was a design based on the Proton and using the same hypergolic propellants, but much larger and more powerful.
 The "Vulkan" designation was later given to a variation of the Energia which has eight boosters and multiple stages.

 The Energia was designed to launch the Soviet "Buran" reusable shuttle, and for that reason was designed to carry its payload mounted on the side of the stack, rather than on the top, as is done with other launch vehicles.
 Design of the Energia-Buran system assumed that the booster could be used without the Buran orbiter, as a heavy-lift cargo launch vehicle; this configuration was originally given the name "Buran-T".
 This configuration required the addition of an upper stage to perform the final orbital insertion.
 The first launch of the Energia was in the configuration of a heavy launch vehicle, with the large Polyus military satellite as a payload, however Polyus failed to correctly perform the orbital insertion.

-Due to the termination of the Buran program the Energia program was concluded after only two launches, and further the payload on the first launch did not perform the final boost properly.
-The legacy of Energia/Buran project manifests itself most visibly in form of the RD-170 family of rocket engines, and the Zenit launcher, with the first stage roughly the same as one of the Energia first-stage boosters.
+Due to the termination of the Buran program the Energia program was concluded after only two launches.
+The legacy of Energia/Buran project manifests itself in the RD-170 family of rocket engines, and the Zenit launcher, with the first stage roughly the same as one of the Energia first-stage boosters.

+Block A first stage

+The first stage, Block A was four strap-on boosters weighing in at 340 tons with fuel included.
+The boosters had a burn time of 156 seconds from takeoff.
+They used one RD-170 engine for each booster, four in total.
+Each booster was 40 meters (131.2 ft) tall and 3.9 meters (12.7 ft) wide.
+The stage used kerosene as fuel.

+The boosters' thrust was 7,906.100 kN in a vacuum.

+Block Ts second stage

+The second stage, Block Ts was the core/center stage of the rocket weighing in at about 50 tons with fuel included.
+The stage had a burn time of 470 seconds from takeoff.
+They had used 4 one-chamber RD-O120 engines.
+The stage was 59 meters (193.5 ft) tall and 7.75 meters (24.4 ft) wide.
+The center used liquid hydrogen as fuel instead of the kerosene used in the boosters.

+The core stage had 7,848.124 kN of thrust in a vacuum.